Skip to content

 Event Handler

-The main method is called on every roundtrip — that is, on initialization and after every user interaction (button press, input submit, etc.):
+The framework calls the main method on every roundtrip — on initialization and after every user interaction (button press, input submit, etc.):

 ┌─────────┐ ┌──────────┐ ┌─────────┐